It’s half way through 2018. A lot has shifted since setting goals for this year.

 If you ever want to opt out of receiving blog posts, just click “Unsubscribe” in the email.
 I would never sell or give anyone your name or information for any purpose without your consent.

-If you’re not signed up and want to, the form is in the sidebar or footer.
+If you’re not signed up and want to, the signup form is below.
 I’d love to share with you.

 Thank you for sticking with me as I figure this whole writing career out.
 The image quotes were a much needed start in putting this blog together.
 They won’t go away altogether, but there will be more writing involved.